Approved by the Energy, Environment, and Water Policy Committee on March 18, 2024

 The American Society of Civil Engineers (ASCE), recognizing the critical importance of safe drinking water to the public's safety, health, and welfare recommends:

-• Congress amend the Safe Drinking Water Act (Act) to require states to review and update, as required, their contaminant-monitoring programs at least once every three years to ensure that all potential contaminants are periodically evaluated commensurate with their risk to human health;
+- Amending the SDWA to require states to review and update their contaminant-monitoring programs at least once every three years to ensure that all known potential contaminants are periodically evaluated commensurate with their risk to human health.

 Issue

-Treatment of drinking water for contaminants is complex and the issues are interrelated.
-Examples of such issues include mandatory disinfection which can result in disinfection by products and increased opportunity for corrosion.
 These regulations are less effective when they are not coordinated in content and timing, and when water providers are not given clear guidance.
-Development and implementation of these regulations with appropriate flexibility to accommodate regional risk variations will promote new developments in water quality analysis, water treatment, and related technologies.
+The development and implementation of these regulations with appropriate flexibility to accommodate regional specific factors and risk variations will promote new developments in water quality analysis, water treatment, and related technologies.

 A major challenge for water suppliers is how to control and limit the risks from pathogens and disinfection byproducts.
 It is important to provide protection from pathogens while also minimizing health risks to the population from disinfection byproducts.